DMVance/subsurface-explorations/README.md

 # subsurface-explorations
-A testing repository for GemPy and GeoPandas.
+A testing repository for Lasio, GemPy and GeoPandas.